Pompeii (novel): Plot

 Attilius's questions and studies make Ampliatus suspicious, and the latter makes arrangements for Attilius to be assassinated.
 Attilius begins to suspect Ampliatus of bribery, suspicions that are supported by what Pliny the Elder and his nephew later discover: thousands of Roman sesterces at the bottom of the reservoir that should have gone to Rome.
 Attilius's predecessor had intended to retrieve them once he had emptied the reservoir.
 Corelia gets Attilius the proof that he needs from her father's written records when he is performing repairs to a collapsed section of tunnel in the region around Vesuvius.
 Attilius also discovers that Exomnius was investigating the phenomena around Vesuvius since he recognised some of them from his hometown of Catania after an eruption of Mount Etna.
 While exploring Vesuvius on his own, Attilius discovers Exomnius's corpse in a pit of earth choked by noxious fumes, which also kills Corax, who has come to assassinate Attilius.

 The eruption of Mount Vesuvius on 24 August overwhelms Pompeii, Oplontis, and Herculaneum.
 Attilius risks his life and comes back to Pompeii to find Corelia.
 A deranged Ampliatus refuses to evacuate, first holds his family and then Attilius captive and believes that he will become even richer and more powerful by rebuilding the city once more after it is destroyed.
 Attilius rescues Corelia but is pursued by Ampliatus and his men, even as pyroclastic flows begin to descend on Pompeii.
 Attilius and Corelia enter the aqueduct and dig their way to safety.
 Ampliatus is killed by the overwhelming heat of the pyroclastic flow, along with the rest of his family and the rest of the expedition.
-Pliny dies from the effects of the fumes while he tries to evacuate the citizens.
+Pliny dies from the effects of the fumes while he tries to evacuate the household of a friend at the nearby town of Stabiae.

 Pompeii is buried underneath rocks, pumice, ash, and volcanic material and leaves few survivors.
 The last sentence of the novel reports a local legend that a man and woman had emerged from the aqueduct after the eruption, which implies that Attilius and Corelia likely survived the trip up the aqueduct.